pink-junkjard/hyperfiddle/README.md

 `Application engine = I/O runtime implementation + infrastructure to make it fast`

-Here is a greast /r/clojure discussion which braindumps the type of things you need to think about if you want to implement an I/O runtime. <https://www.reddit.com/r/Clojure/comments/6rncgw/arachneframeworkfactui/>
+Here is a great /r/clojure discussion which braindumps the type of things you need to think about if you want to implement an I/O runtime. <https://www.reddit.com/r/Clojure/comments/6rncgw/arachneframeworkfactui/>

 ## Details of an application engine